2023 Most Popular Online Special Education Schools in Georgia

 The following schools top our list of the Most Popular Online Special Education Colleges.

-Out of the 6 schools in Georgia that were part of this year’s ranking, Valdosta State University landed the # 3 spot on the list.
-Located in the small city of Valdosta, VSU is a public school with a large student population.
+A rank of #3 on this year’s list means Valdosta State University is a great place for special education students pursuing an online degree.
+Located in the small city of Valdosta, VSU is a public college with a fairly large student population.

 On average, special ed graduates from VSU take out $27,000 in student loans while working on their degree.